The ferocity of a winter storm is often judged by how much snow it leaves behind.

 But powerful winds can cause some of the most significant damage.
 A blizzard warning, for example, is only issued when forecasters expect sustained winds and reduced visibility.

-Here are some ways to protect your home against the wind.
+Here are some ways to protect your home against winter wind.

 Trim Trees and Branches

-Stray, wind-blown limbs can inflect serious damage on homes and vehicles.
+Stray, wind-blown limbs can inflict serious damage on homes and vehicles.

 Put Outdoor Furniture Inside